tenaciousRas/ledwax-photon-firmware/README.md

 The following particle cloud variables are exposed:
 * "numStrips": "int32" - number of LED strips configured in firmware
 * "stripIndex": "int32" - current strip being controlled
+* "numPixels": "int32" - number of pixels on the LED strip
+* "numPixColors": "int32" - number of colors per pixel
 * "stripType": "int32" - type of (current) strip
 * "dispMode": "int32" - display mode of (current) strip
 * "modeColor": "string" - A a JSON array representing the colors assigned to current mode of (current) strip.
 For example, [FF, A5D5, 00].